 The AUX1 indicator is blinking indicating the cool down feature is activated for circuit #1.
-The cool down feature only effects circuit #1, in all five possible modes of operation.
-When the count down display reaches zero, circuit #1 will open and the display will change back to the time of day.
+When the count down display reaches zero, the actuated circuits - (#1 or #2) depending on mode (2 or 4), will open and the display will change back to the time of day.